ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Forms are ranked by formulary tier, which reflects relative bioavailability and clinical evidence quality.
 Lower tier number = higher preference.

-1. #1 — Hibiscus Flower Extract 5% (Preferred Form): bioavailability rated good (S2), typical dose range not yet documented in our database.
+1. #1 — Hibiscus Flower Extract 5% (Preferred Form): bioavailability rated good absorption.
 This is our research-backed preferred form.

-2. #2 — Hibiscus (Customer Choice): bioavailability rated good (S2), typical dose range not yet documented in our database.
+2. #2 — Hibiscus (Customer Choice): bioavailability rated good absorption.

 How We Evaluate Forms